 - The writing

 Yes, I had some issues with the writing as mentioned above but those were mainly a problem in part 1 (I’m hoping the 2-star rating is starting to make sense).
-In part 2 and 3, it was absolutely beautiful.
+In parts 2 and 3, it was absolutely beautiful.
 Maybe I’d gotten used to her writing because I’ll say it’s not the easiest book to read.
 I loved how Collins’ slow and thoughtful writing made me feel what the characters were feeling, and it completely pulled me into the story.
 I couldn’t put it down.
 I was reading this on my day off and I had stuff to do.
 As you may have guessed, I didn’t do the stuff.
 I just read The Binding.

 Although I didn’t enjoy all of it, The Binding gave me a really nice reading experience and I would definitely recommend it.
 Just maybe not to everyone.
 The genre is historical fantasy, but I would highlight the fact that there’s more romance than fantasy in this book.
 The synopsis will trick you with that as well.
 It’s not a bad thing but it can be an unpleasant surprise if you’re not expecting it.
 So again, don’t read the synopsis.
-That’s also the reason why I haven’t included it in the beginning of this review if you were wondering.
+That’s also the reason why I haven’t included it at the beginning of this review if you were wondering.

 Overall, The Binding is a slow-paced, beautifully written love story with a fantasy twist that I’m so glad to have read.
-I hope this review gave you an idea whether or not this is a book for you too.
+I hope this review gave you an idea of whether or not this is a book for you too.